HomeBlogArizona AFI Guide: How to Complete the Affidavit of Financial Information

 How Clarity Divorce Simplifies the AFI

 For self-represented filers in Arizona, the Affidavit of Financial Information can be the most daunting part of the divorce process.
+If you are handling your entire divorce without an attorney, our explains the full process from start to finish.
+For a realistic picture of how long the overall process takes, see our .
 This is where a service like Clarity Divorce becomes an invaluable ally.
 Instead of confronting a complex legal form on your own, the platform guides you through a series of simple, easy-to-understand questions about your finances.

 Clarity Divorce is designed to eliminate the common errors that can delay a case or lead to unfair outcomes.
 The system performs all the necessary calculations automatically, removing the risk of math mistakes.
 It ensures you consider all sources of income and all types of assets, helping you create a complete and accurate picture for the court.
 Once you have answered the questions, the platform generates the official, court-approved DROSC13f form, properly formatted and ready for you to sign, notarize, and file.
 It transforms a stressful, complicated task into a straightforward, manageable process.